 - 1 teaspoon crushed red pepper, or to taste depending on spice preference

-The chutney will thicken once cooled.
-Pour into a sterilized jar ( I run mine through the dishwasher).
+- Remove from heat and pour into sterilized glass canning jars ( I run mine through the dishwasher).

 - Use only fresh figs for this recipe.